 The ESIA is an impact identification and management tool that highlights:

 - Potential project environmental and social impacts and benefits

 - Mitigation measures to reduce adverse environmental and social impacts and enhance positive effects

 - Management and monitoring requirements for the implementation of mitigation measures

-As part of the ESIA, the project is conducting a human rights impact assessment (HRIA) to identify potential effects on human rights associated with project activities.
+As part of the ESIA, the project conducted a human rights impact assessment (HRIA) to identify potential effects on human rights associated with project activities.
 As a result of this study, we will understand what mitigation is required to minimize potential impacts through all project phases.

 The ESIA is being completed by both national and international consultants.
 The studies will result in the development of robust environmental and social management plans that will guide the design, construction and operations of the EACOP project.

 As part of our commitment to Biodiversity Conservation and Sustainable Management of Living Resources we are developing a biodiversity charter which will establish the principles to which we will work.
 Accordingly, we carry out all EACOP project activities while:

 - AVOIDING unnecessary impact to ecosystems, biodiversity and local communities

 - MINIMIZING any unavoidable impact to ecosystems, biodiversity and local communities